apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 For more information, see [Data formats](../../ingestion/data-formats.md).
 You can also read [`thrift`](../extensions-contrib/thrift.md) formats using `parser`.

-## Kinesis supervisor tuning config
+## Supervisor tuning configuration

 The `tuningConfig` object is optional.
-If you don't specify the `tuningConfig` object, Druid uses the default configurations.
+If you don't specify the `tuningConfig` object, Druid uses the default configuration settings.

 The following table outlines the configuration options for `tuningConfig`: